BASIC-PLUS: BASIC Plus 2

-BP2 programs ran under the RSX Run Time System; this RTS only occupied 8KB of the user's virtual address space, leaving 56KB for the user's program.
+Additionally, BP2 programs ran under the RSX Run Time System; this RTS only occupied 8KB of the user's virtual address space, leaving 56KB for the user's program.
 (RSTS/E version 9 introduced separate Instruction and Data space, and the "disappearing" RSX Run Time System, permitting up to 64KB of each of instruction code and data.)
 These two factors allowed individual BP2 programs to be much larger than BASIC-PLUS programs, often reducing the need for CHAINing among multiple programs.

 Unlike BASIC-PLUS (which was only available on RSTS/E), BP2 was also available for the RSX-11 operating system.
 BP2 programs were also more compatible with the later VAX BASIC.

 Comparison to MS BASIC

 Microsoft BASIC was patterned very closely on BASIC-PLUS.
 Earlier versions of MS BASIC, the 1.x series, lacked integer variables, but these were added in the 2.x series that was found on many machines, including the later models of the Commodore PET and Commodore 64.
 The ability to place logical and loop commands in-line, like I = I + 1 UNTIL I = 10 was not copied over and does not appear on any common version of microcomputer BASIC.
 MS BASIC also lacked the matrix commands.